heroku/sf-functions-python/README.md

 }
 ```

-This code will:

-* Lookup the reference to our function using the `functions.Function.get` method
-* Invoke the function with an empty json payload
-* Print the response

-Upload this Apex class to your scratch org with
+Upload this Apex class to your scratch org.

 ```sh
 sfdx force:source:push --targetusername PythonScratch
 ```

-Open a developer console:
+Open a developer console.

 ```sh
 sfdx force:org:open -p /_ui/common/apex/debug/ApexCSIPage
 ```

-Then execute the function.
+Execute the function from the developer console.

-On a **macOS / Linux system** you can execute the function with:
+On a **macOS / Linux system**:

 ```sh
 echo "ApexTrigger.runFunction();" | sfdx force:apex:execute -f /dev/stdin
 ```

-On a **Microsoft Windows system** you can execute the function with:
+On a **Microsoft Windows system**:

 ```sh
 echo "FunctionApex.test();" | sfdx force:apex:execute
 ```

-The developer console will show a log entry in the bottom panel after the function executes, which you can double-click to open.
+The developer console shows a log entry in the bottom panel after the function executes, which you can double-click to open.
 Toggle the Debug Only filter to reduce the log messages to just the ones from the `ApexTrigger` function.

 You should see a view like the one below: